Asthma is a common chronic inflammatory disorder of the airways.

 Control is defined as:

 Offer all patients a short-acting beta-2 agonist (SABAs) such as salbutamol (a reliever).
 Prescribed as needed (PRN), if use exceeds three times a week consider 'stepping up' therapy.
 It is important to only prescribe inhalers following training on how to use the device and demonstration of satisfactory technique.
+Please note, the first step in the SIGN/BTS guidelines is an inhaled corticosteroid with SABA as needed.

 The two main types of inhalers are a multidose inhaler and dry powder inhaler.